 What You Can Do to Protect Your Data

 Using a VPN is a surefire way to keep your online traffic private.
 A VPN scrambles your traffic data in a way that makes it impossible for anyone to know what websites you’re visiting or what you’re doing on the internet.

 However, not even a VPN can stop companies like Facebook from gathering data about you as you use their site, as they hold too much identifying information.
 This information could easily find itself in the hands of data brokers, and from there, who knows where it’ll end up.

 The ability to hide all of your personal data from businesses, governments and criminals probably won’t happen soon, at least not until there are some improvements to privacy laws.
-Read our U.S. data privacy laws and Swiss privacy laws to learn more.
+Read our, Trans-Atlantic Data Privacy framework, U.S. data privacy laws and Swiss privacy laws to learn more.